pbiecek/xai_resources/README.md

 ## Tools

+### 2019

+* [ggeffects](https://strengejacke.wordpress.com/2019/01/14/ggeffects-0-8-0-now-on-cran-marginal-effects-for-regression-models-rstats/); Daniel Lüdecke; Compute marginal effects from statistical models and returns the result as tidy data frames.
+These data frames are ready to use with the 'ggplot2'-package.
+Marginal effects can be calculated for many different models.
+Interaction terms, splines and polynomial terms are also supported.
+The main functions are ggpredict(), ggemmeans() and ggeffect().
+There is a generic plot()-method to plot the results using 'ggplot2'.

 ### 2018

 * [Black Box Auditing and Certifying and Removing Disparate Impact](https://github.com/algofairness/BlackBoxAuditing); This repository contains a sample implementation of Gradient Feature Auditing (GFA) meant to be generalizable to most datasets.
 For more information on the repair process, see our paper on Certifying and Removing Disparate Impact.
 For information on the full auditing process, see our paper on Auditing Black-box Models for Indirect Influence.